-In another of their videos (yes, they have plenty of those), they show a cross-section of the 25-liter / 30-quart Blue cooler and compare the thickness of the insulation to that of the Yeti Tundra 35.
+In another of their videos (yes, they have plenty of those), they show a cross-section of the 25-liter / 30-quart Blue cooler (this one) and compare the thickness of the insulation to that of the Yeti Tundra 35.

 The insulation on the Blue is noticeably thicker on the cooler.
 I would say the thickness of the insulation is about the same for both coolers on the lid, but the walls of the Blue are definitely thicker than the Yeti.